 The absolute best time to water grass seed is between 6 am and 10 am and here’s why!
 Calm breezes and cooler temperatures during this time slot greatly reduce the chances of evaporation and keep the soil and seeds cooler for the hottest parts of the day.

-And when the seeds are cool during the hottest moments of the day, there are considerably fewer chances of the occurrence of heat stress.
+When the seeds are cool during the hottest moments of the day, there are considerably fewer chances of the occurrence of heat stress.

 But that isn’t the only reason, watering grass seed when the are heavy winds or breezes like midday moves the condensation from the water and your sprinklers away from your grass seed, but condensation will end up directly on your grass seed when you water before 10 am.